 - 1. Driveways exceeding 150 feet in length, but less than 800 feet in length, shall provide a turnout near the midpoint of the driveway.
 Where the driveway exceeds 800 feet, turnouts shall be provided no more than 400 feet apart. - 2.
-A turnaround shall be provided at all building sites on driveways over 300 feet in length, and shall be within 50 feet of the building.

-K. Gate Entrances.

-- 1. Gate entrances shall be at least 2 feet wider than the width of the traffic lane(s) serving that gate and a minimum of 14 feet unobstructed horizontal clearance and vertical clearance of 15 feet.. - 2.
-All gates providing access from a road to a driveway shall be located at least 30 feet from the roadway and shall open to allow a vehicle to stop without obstructing traffic on that road. - 3.
-Security gates shall not be installed without approval and where security gates are installed, they shall have an approved means of emergency operation.
+A turnaround shall be provided at all building sites on driveways over 300 feet in length, and shall be within 50 feet of the building. - 3.
+Driveways shall be designed and maintained to support at least 36,000 pounds. - K. Gate Entrances. - 1.
+Gate entrances shall be at least 2 feet wider than the width of the traffic lane(s) serving that gate and a minimum of 14 feet unobstructed horizontal clearance and vertical clearance of 15 feet.. - 2.
+All gates providing access from a road to a driveway shall be located at least 30 feet from the roadway and shall open to allow a vehicle to stop without obstructing traffic on that road.

+- 3. Security gates shall not be installed without approval and where security gates are installed, they shall have an approved means of emergency operation.
 Approval shall be by the local authority having jurisdiction.
-The security gates and the emergency operation shall be maintained operational at all times.

-4. Where a one-way road with a single traffic lane provides access to a gated entrance, a 40-foot turning radius shall be used.
+The security gates and the emergency operation shall be maintained operational at all times. - 4.
+Where a one-way road with a single traffic lane provides access to a gated entrance, a 40-foot turning radius shall be used.